+6.2.
 All Parties agree to implement appropriate technical and organizational measures to protect the Shared Personal Data in their possession against unauthorized or unlawful processing and against accidental loss, destruction, damage, alteration or disclosure, including but not limited to:

-ensuring IT equipment, including portable equipment is kept in lockable areas when unattended;
+(a) ensuring IT equipment, including portable equipment is kept in lockable areas when unattended;

-not leaving portable equipment containing the Shared Personal Data unattended;
+(b) not leaving portable equipment containing the Shared Personal Data unattended;

-ensuring use of appropriate secure passwords for logging into systems or databases containing Shared Personal Data;
+(c) ensuring use of appropriate secure passwords for logging into systems or databases containing Shared Personal Data;

-ensuring that all IT equipment is protected by antivirus software, firewalls, passwords and suitable encryption devices;
+(d) ensuring that all IT equipment is protected by antivirus software, firewalls, passwords and suitable encryption devices;

-using industry standard 256-bit AES encryption or suitable equivalent where necessary or appropriate;
+(e) using industry standard 256-bit AES encryption or suitable equivalent where necessary or appropriate;

-limiting access to relevant databases and systems to those of its officers, staff, agents, vendors and sub-contractors who need to have access to the Shared Personal Data, and ensuring that password security mechanisms are in place to prevent inappropriate access when individuals are no longer engaged by the Party;
+(f) limiting access to relevant databases and systems to those of its officers, staff, agents, vendors and sub-contractors who need to have access to the Shared Personal Data, and ensuring that password security mechanisms are in place to prevent inappropriate access when individuals are no longer engaged by the Party;

-conducting regular threat assessment or penetration testing on systems as deemed necessary, considering the nature, scope, context and purposes of processing, as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons, with due regard to the nature of the data held, the cost of implementation, and the state of the art;
+(g) conducting regular threat assessment or penetration testing on systems as deemed necessary, considering the nature, scope, context and purposes of processing, as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons, with due regard to the nature of the data held, the cost of implementation, and the state of the art;

-ensuring all authorized individuals handling Shared Personal Data have been made aware of their responsibilities with regards to handling of Shared Personal Data; and
+(h) ensuring all authorized individuals handling Shared Personal Data have been made aware of their responsibilities with regards to handling of Shared Personal Data; and

-allowing for inspections and assessments to be undertaken by the Controller as to the security measures taken, or producing evidence of those measures, if requested.
+(i) allowing for inspections and assessments to be undertaken by the Controller as to the security measures taken, or producing evidence of those measures, if requested.

-SECURITY BREACH NOTIFICATION
+7. SECURITY BREACH NOTIFICATION.

+7.1.
 Notification Timing.
 Should a Party become aware of any Data Security Breach by a sub- processor in relation to Shared Personal Data, and where such a Breach is of a material impact to this Data Processing Addendum, or is likely to have a material impact on the Parties, the relevant Party should immediately notify the Parties, and the relevant Party shall provide immediate feedback about any impact this incident may/will have on the affected Parties, including the anticipated impacts to the rights and freedoms of Data Subjects if applicable.
 Such notification will be provided as promptly as possible, but in any event no later than 24 hours after detection of the Data Security Breach.
 Nothing in this section should be construed as limiting or changing any notification obligation of a Party under Applicable Laws.